Your Path to Online Privacy

 - full access to every other bonus course that will ever be added to the site

-- access to weekly “office hours” where you can ask me questions about course content, or anything relating to privacy online
+- access to monthly “office hours” where you can ask me questions about course content, or anything relating to privacy online

 - a community of like-minded privacy enthusiasts, where you can ask questions and say whatever you want, without fear of being censored